Eclipse 500/550 Personalized Training Programs

 Norton Aviation’s mentor pilots have been flying their entire lives and can teach you the professional’s tricks of the trade with skills like flight planning, fuel planning, weather avoidance, long range procedures, FBO procedures, international procedures (if desired), RVSM operations, short field operations, and busy Class B airspace arrivals and departures.

 We have found initially some pilots are reluctant believing in the benefits of mentoring, but once accomplished, they are extremely satisfied and end up continuing a collaborative relationship with their mentor pilot.
 Our mentor pilots are a great resource and just a phone call away to answer questions or just to tell a good story to a fellow aviator years after you earn your type rating.

 Pilots that have been previously type rated in a turbine powered airplane equipped with a glass cockpit as a single pilot may be exempted from the Mentoring program.

 Eclipse 500/550 Annual Recurrent Training Program & 61.58 FAA Check Ride

 Norton Aviation’s FAA and insurance approved recurrent training program stems from our vast collective experience flying the Eclipse.
 Our program will bring you up to date on your systems knowledge, instrument skills, and you will learn more about your Eclipse than you ever imagined.
-By building on what you already know, we will dive deeper into how the Eclipse 500/550 operates and the pluses and minuses of its extensive computer architecture.
+By building on what you already know, we will dive deeper into how the Eclipse 500/550 operates in addition to the pluses and minuses of its extensive computer architecture.

 Although the FAA approved program reviews some maneuvers you may rarely do in normal daily flying, we allow you to tailor the training to more specific needs and desires.
 Specific examples include short field practice, AVIO NG, 1.7 with FIKI, the IFMS, busy airspace, using your Garmin equipment (if equipped), plus maximizing use of your iPad inflight.